Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Limiting Posterior Distribution for Covariance Parameters

-The difficulty in the estimation of the range parameter $\alpha$ is a well-known problem in the Gaussian process literature (\citet{KenOha01}).
-Different values of $\alpha$ in the Mat\'ern covariance function \eqref{eq:MaternCov} can still generate Gaussian processes with similar sample paths (\citet{Fugetal19}) as long as they have the same microergodic parameter $\theta$, thus making it difficult to decide an appropriate value for $\alpha$ from the data.
-For finding the frequentist MLE of $\alpha$, \citet{Zhang04} and many others have observed that for a fixed value of $\theta>0$, $\Lcal_n(\theta/\alpha^{2\nu},\alpha)$ has a long right tail in $1/\alpha$ that creates problem for maximization over $\alpha$.
-The sampling distribution of the MLE of $\alpha$ does not show signs of convergence even as $n\to\infty$.
-For Bayesian inference, \citet{Guetal18} identifies prior conditions using the objective priors in \citet{Beretal01} for robust estimation of $1/\alpha$ in finite samples, in the sense that one can avoid the situation where the posterior mode of $\alpha$ with a finite sample $X_n$ is attained at either zero or infinity.
-Though our goal is not to address the estimation problem for $\alpha$, our technical proofs have explored some properties of the profile log-likelihood function $\widetilde \Lcal_n(\alpha)$ and the profile posterior $\widetilde \pi(\alpha|X_n)$, which could be of independent interest for Mat\'ern covariance functions; see the supplementary materials for details.
+The difficulty in the estimation of range parameter $\alpha$ is a well-known problem in the GP literature (\citet{KenOha01}).
+Gaussian processes with different values of $\alpha$ but the same microergodic parameter $\theta$ in the Mat\'ern covariance function \eqref{eq:MaternCov} can have similar sample paths (\citet{Fugetal19}), making it difficult to infer an appropriate value for $\alpha$ from the data. \citet{Zhang04} and many others have observed that for a fixed value of $\theta>0$, $\Lcal_n(\theta/\alpha^{2\nu},\alpha)$ has a long right tail in $1/\alpha$ that creates problem for finding the MLE of $\alpha$.
+The sampling distribution of the MLE of $\alpha$ does not show any sign of convergence as $n\to\infty$.
+For Bayesian inference, \citet{Guetal18} identifies prior conditions using the objective priors in \citet{Beretal01} for robust estimation of $1/\alpha$ in finite samples.
+Though we do not study point estimation of $\alpha$, our technical proofs have derived some new properties for the profile posterior $\widetilde \pi(\alpha|Y_n)$, which could be of independent interest for Mat\'ern covariance functions; see Section S2 of the Supplementary Material for details.

+Theorem \ref{thm:bvm2:joint} works for the domain dimension $d\in\{1,2,3\}$.
+For completeness, we also derive a similar theorem for the limiting joint posterior distribution when $d\geq 5$ under additional assumptions; see Section S3.4 of the Supplementary Material.